KwiatLab/Quantum-Tomography/README_developer.md

 ## Setting up your environment

-This python application is tested on many python version.
-It is recommended to develop on the [most recent version of python](https://www.python.org/downloads/).
-Tests are setup to run on previous versions.
+This project uses [uv](https://docs.astral.sh/uv/) for dependency and project management.
+To install `uv` you can follow the [install instructions](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer) for your OS.
+This package is compatible with python versions `>=3.11`, with the default version used set to `3.11`.

 1. **Clone** the repo to your local computer

-2. **Create a virtual environment** by typing the following in the command prompt.
-Make sure you are at the top most level of the repo.
+2. **Create a virtual environment** by navigating to the project root and running

-         py -m venv src\venv
+        uv sync

+    This will create a virtualenv in the default location `.venv`.

-3. **Activate virtual environment**
+3. **Activate the virtual environment (optional)** by running

-        src\venv\Scripts\activate.bat

-4. Install the **requirements**.

-         pip install -r requirements.txt

-5. **Switch to the development branch** before making any changes

-        git checkout development
+        # Windows PowerShell
+        .venv\Scripts\activate

+        # Linux and macOS
+        source .venv/bin/activate

+    You can also run single commands without activating the virtual environment by using `uv` such as

+        uv run python Example.py

 If you are using pycharm(a great development environment for python), you can add the virtual environment by going to File->Settings->Project->python interpreter.
    Click the drop down for interpreter and click show all.
 Click the + button, and add a new existing interpreter using the path: